-A Soothing Seeds brings in only the best strains from the best breeders including:
+A Soothing Seeds brings in only the best cannabis seeds to San Diego from the top California and European breeders including:

 - Sensi Seeds